Home > Motors

 A pit bike, by nature, has off-road origins and generally takes inspiration from larger dirt bikes.
 A pocket bike, on the other hand, is more like a mini moto.

-The term “pocket bike” doesn’t have a solid definition, but most riders would agree that when you’re talking about a pocket bike, you’re talking about a scaled-down version of a sport bike.
+The term “pocket bike” doesn’t have a solid definition.
+But most riders would agree that pocket bikes are scaled-down versions of sport bikes.

-You could say that mini bikes, pit bikes, and mini motos are all pocket bikes since they’re all small in stature, but most of the time, pocket bikes are little sport bikes oriented for on-road riding.
+You could say that mini bikes, pit bikes, and mini motos are all pocket bikes.
+They’re all small in stature, but most of the time, pocket bikes are little sport bikes oriented for on-road riding.

 ktm electric mini bikes